 For example, you may have heard the impressive story of how Dropbox grew their user base from 100,000 users to over 4,000,000 in 15 months by offering users 16GB of free storage in exchange for referrals.

-And even if giving away certain features for free doesn’t make sense for your product, this is still a strategy you can use for your brand.
+And even if giving away certain features for free doesn’t make sense for your product, this is still a SaaS digital marketing strategy you can use for your brand.